AAFC-Bioinfo-AAC/template-repository/README.md

 ## License

-*Provide license information, changing from the default MIT included where required.
-Add copyright statement in License.*
+*Required section: Provide license information, changing from the default MIT included where required.
+Add copyright statement in License file too.*

 This project is distributed under the MIT License.
 See [LICENSE](LICENSE) file for details, or visit [LicenseHub](https://licensehub.org/en) for a plain language summary.

 Copyright (c) His Majesty the King in Right of Canada, as represented by the Minister of Agriculture and Agri-Food, 2025.

 ---